The Chehalem Cultural Center celebrates the arts, community, education, and heritage.

 - That organizations are individually stronger when they seek partnerships and collaborations.

-- That a dynamic, professional, and inclusive cultural center is something our community can be proud of.
+- That a dynamic, professional, and inclusive cultural center is something our community can be

 - That transparency in our organization models honesty, fairness, and trust within our community.